section-engineering-education/engineering-education/content/articles/snorkel-python-for-labeling-datasets-programmatically/index.md

 In this tutorial, we will have an unlabeled dataset that contains a list of sentences.
 The list of sentences is made up of questions, while others are general statements.

-This tutorial aims to be able to label a sentence as either a question or not a question.
+This tutorial aims to label a sentence as either a question or not a question.
 If a sentence is a question, it is labelled `1`, and a non-question sentence(general statement) is labelled `-1`.
 All this will be done programmatically using Snorkel.

 ### Table of contents